sh-csg/moodle-mod_progresspath/README.md

 The included DTD for SVG is licensed by the World Wide Web Consortium, see copyright notice in pix/svg11.dtd

-2021 ISB Bayern, Stefan Hanauska <stefan.hanauska@csg-in.de>
+2025 ISB Bayern, Stefan Hanauska <stefan.hanauska@csg-in.de>
-Icon by Dunja Speckner
-Dragging of SVG elements by Peter Collingridge

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by